LucaFilipozzi/securelink/README.md

 The front-end provides the mapping between the archive item's front-end file name and the back-end hash name.

-### The Problem
+### The Opportunity

 Debian's snapshot service currently provides access to 25TB of archive items, growing at 5TB/yr.

-Debian is actively seeking partners to host the archive items since Debian's current storage solutions reaching capacity.
+Debian is actively seeking partners to host the archive items since Debian's current storage environments reaching capacity.

 This necessitates an examination of the service from the perspective of splitting the front-end from the back-end such that partners willing to provide